-I am currently a Research Scientist at Amazon Alexa AI on the acoustic event detection team.
 I completed my PhD in Electrical & Computer Engineering at Johns Hopkins University in the Center for Language and Speech Processing, co-advised by Sanjeev Khudanpur and Shinji Watanabe, having attended Carnegie Mellon University for my undergraduate degree prior to that.
+After spending a few years as a Research Scientist on Amazon’s acoustic event detection team, I returned to Hopkins as a research scientist.
 My areas of expertise are in deep learning, statistical modeling, and signal processing.
 In general, I like to work on waveform-level processing of acoustic signals.

-In particular, I am interested in working with ambient acoustic environments, featuring long-term recordings picking up multiple far-field soruces.
-Most recently I have been working on the detection of events within such recordings.
-However, my PhD dissertation focused on single-channel speech separation, the task of producing a single audio waveform for each speaker in a recording where multiple people are speaking simultaneously.
-However, I am also interested in speaker diarization and speaker identification.
+In particular, I am interested in working with conversations captured in ambient acoustic environments, featuring long-term recordings picking up multiple far-field sources.
+Processing the speech in such recordings can be challenging due to comparatively low volume, often degraded with interfering sounds, reverberation, or simply other speech.
+One of my primary focuses is in the enhancement of the speech signals.
+My PhD dissertation focused on single-channel speech separation, the task of producing a single audio waveform for each speaker in a recording where mulitple people are speaking simultaneously.
+I am also interested in speaker diarization and speaker identification.